aguirre21/odin-recipes/README.md

 # odin-recipes
-basic recipes website using html
+basic recipes website that will have a main page that links to other recipe pages.

+Image, paragraph, ordered list, unordered list , and titles html elements used to create all the websites pages.